 Remember that knowledge is power!
 The more you learn about police jobs and how to get them, the further ahead of your competition you could be.
 Many law enforcement agencies have their own websites where you can find general information about the agency and detailed information about applicant requirements and the agency's hiring process.

 If you want to become a police officer or other law enforcement officer, explore all of your options, consider local, state, and federal jobs, and do whatever you can to make yourself the best candidate that you can.
 Don't wait.
 The sooner you begin to prepare, the better.
-Find out what you can do right now!
+Continue reading if you want to increase your chances of becoming a police officer Find out what you can do right now!